Web Video: Friendship is Witchcraft aka: Friendshipis Witchcraft

 This Loser Is You: Twilight appears to be a fairly lighthearted jab at the fandom, with her obssessive shipping and manipulation of characters, general nerdiness and otakudom, and Ambiguous Disorder.
 Her totally-not-creepy incest song is even made using popular fan art forms, including "pointy ponies" and kinetic typography.

-Too Dumb to Live: The characters are never particularly bright, but "Cherry Bomb" takes it to new levels with the entire town utterly failing to understand Applejack's clearly-worded letter.
+Too Dumb to Live: The characters are never particularly bright, but "Cherry Bomb" takes it to new levels.
+The entire town utterly fails to understand Applejack's clearly-worded letter, and the rest of the Mane Six completely miss Applejack's blatant hints to help her escape from Whiplash's ranch.

 Total Eclipse of the Plot: The intent was for Rarity and Fluttershy to awaken Smooze during the eclipse and end the world, but Rarity misses it to attend the Sentient Social instead.